rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 * **Late-delivery risk also escalates sharply once carrier transit becomes prolonged.** Across shorter transit buckets, late rate remains relatively low and stable, but it rises steeply for orders taking more than 19 days in transit.
 This indicates that long in-transit orders should be flagged earlier as high-risk cases, especially before they breach the promised delivery date and negatively affect customer satisfaction.

-* **Carrier transit is not treated as the sole root cause here.** It is the strongest stage-level risk signal and will be further validated through model-adjusted analysis to separate carrier underperformance from distance, region, order complexity, and upstream seller delays.
+* **Note:** Carrier transit is not treated as the sole root cause here.
+It is the strongest stage-level risk signal and will be further validated through model-adjusted analysis to separate carrier underperformance from distance, region, order complexity, and upstream seller delays.

 <img width="1438" height="786" alt="Ảnh chụp màn hình 2026-06-08 214549" src="https://github.com/user-attachments/assets/11e8bdd3-3987-4312-885c-d499356eb495" />